interstitialRedirectModalTitle

 Bo Lusk collects eelgrass chutes during a seagrass restoration project in the South Bay of the Virginia Coast Reserve.

-A Collaborative Approach to the Loss of a Foundational Species in a Climate-Changing World
+Collaborating to Save Foundational Species in a Climate-Changing World

 The climate crisis is a shared crisis.
 Rapidly changing conditions are threatening foundational species on land and underwater in every region of the planet—from cottonwoods to mangroves and from seagrass to coral.
 It’s happening quickly and requires that we work together toward solutions, across disciplines and geographies.

-“There are many parallels for what’s happening to seagrasses in other parts of the world and also for similar types of ecosystems on land and in freshwater,” says Carl LoBue, New York Oceans Program director for TNC.
-“Just as the research that Dr. Whitham and Dr. Peterson have done is informing our work in New York, the outcomes of this workshop can hopefully serve as a model for others in the future.”
+“There are many parallels for what’s happening to seagrasses in other parts of the world and also for similar types of ecosystems on land and in freshwater,” says Carl LoBue, New York Oceans Program director for The Nature Conservancy.
+“Just as the research that Dr. Whitham and Dr. Peterson have done is informing our work in New York, the outcomes of the Building Eelgrass Resilience workshop can hopefully serve as a model for others in the future.”

 The next step?
 To convene an expanded group that will include seagrass researchers and federal partners from across the region.
 Ultimately, the goal is to create a regional plan for coordination and the necessary regulatory approvals to develop the science and research necessary to inform restoration efforts for eelgrass that will be successful over the long term.